-- > Business Process: - Entire project cycle is plagued with problems making it difficult to identify a single critical weak link. - > Endemic corruption which restricts growth and hampers merit: - Corruption alone was estimated to account for an approximate loss of over Rs.
-100 billion which was the equivalent to the entire PSDP for major infrastructure for financial year 2023. - > Lack of Contract Enforcement making risk management impossible. - > Projects normally take three times as long and twice as much of the planned cost primarily due to extra contractual processes.
+- Business Process - Entire project cycle is plagued with problems making it difficult to identify a single critical weak link. - ➤ Endemic corruption which restricts growth and hampers merit:

+Corruption alone was estimated to account for an approximate loss of over Rs.
+100 billion which was the equivalent to the entire PSDP for major infrastructure for financial year 2023. - > Lack of Contract Enforcement making risk management impossible. - Projects normally take three times as long and twice as much of the planned cost primarily due to extra contractual processes and piecemeal funding.